mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `version_added`

-This is the only mandatory property and it contains a string with the version number indicating when a sub-feature has been added (and is therefore supported), or the value `false` indicating the feature is not supported.
+This is the only mandatory property and it contains a string with the version number indicating when a subfeature has been added (and is therefore supported), or the value `false` indicating the feature is not supported.
 Examples:

 - Support from version 3.5 (inclusive):